keithfkelly/pythonGUI/README.md

 # pythonGUI

-This repository now includes a simple Tkinter application that fetches weather information from **weather.com** for a provided location code.
-The GUI allows you to type a location code such as `USNY0996:1:US` and displays the current condition and temperature as reported on the site.
+This repository now includes a simple Tkinter application that fetches weather information from **OpenWeatherMap**.
+The GUI allows you to type a city name or location and displays the current condition and temperature in Celsius.
+The script uses the API key `748d6ed0cb9c0c3bc8d3cdadb904af2b` which is embedded in the code for convenience.

 ## Usage